cdelledonne/vim-cmake/README.md

 ## Configuration

 Vim-CMake has sensible defaults.
-Again, run `:help cmake` for an extensive documentation of all the configuration options.
+Again, run `:help cmake` for full documentation on all the configuration options.
 A list of default values follows.

 | Options                         | Default            |